|

 Tax Audit u/s 44AB would be applicable if Total Sales, Turnover

-or Gross Receipts exceed Rs.60 Lakhs with effect from A.Y.
-2011-12.
+or Gross Receipts exceed Rs.2 cores from asst-18-19.

 -